Mahoe leaf miner - Liriomyza flavolateralis

 The only species of parasitoid that has been reared from the mahoe leaf miner: Liriomyza flavolateralis, is a species of Chrysonotomyia (Hymenoptera: Eulophidae).

-The fly lives only on Melicytus ramiflorus J. R. et G. Forst.
+The fly only lives on Melicytus ramiflorus J. R. et G. Forst.
 (Violaceae) (mahoe, whiteywood).
 The adult female fly makes small punctures in young leaves for egg-laying and possibly for feeding.
 The larva burrows through the leaf making mines that are visible from the upper side of the leaf.
 The mine starts near the midrib, gradually getting wider and making a serpentine pattern.

 The mahoe leaf miner appears to be restricted to native ecosystems or areas where mahoe has persisted after much of the other original vegetation has been removed.
 It may be a good indicator of the history of an area.
 It is not known how readily it will colonise newly restored areas of native vegetation that are not connected to remnants of the original native forest.